 - If your footage is sensitive and requires visual anonymity, check out YouTube’s blurring tool.

-- Check out organizations like Witness that provide free resources for video activists, trainers, and their allies.
+- Check out organizations like Witness that provide resources for video activists, trainers, and their allies at no charge.